Remembering Jaswinder Singh, one of the eight victims killed in the FedEx shooting

 “Everyone is working hard, that’s why we moved here,” said Dhillon.

-“There are two sons in India and they need to come here one last time to see their dad for funeral and that’s what we’re trying right now,” says Dhillon.
+“There are two sons in India and they need to come here one last time to see their dad for funeral and that’s what we’re trying right now,” said Dhillon.

 Dhillon tells us Singh loved taking walks and being around his family, including his two grandsons.